Webster’s dictionary defines 'recrudescence’ as “increased severity of a disease after a remission.”

 He proceeded to excitedly explain how Trump’s plan to replace income taxes with tariffs, unleashing American industry.
 Another guy piped up: I read somewhere that it’s consumers who pay those tariffs.
 The first man nodded, but confidently responded that everything would be offset by the disappearance of taxes.
 Fewer taxes and fewer imports meant higher wages and more domestic industry.

 The three men nodded at each other like bobbleheads.
-The first guy explained he wasn’t actually wasn’t a big fan of Donald Trump — but, rather, he was a huge fan of Robert F. Kennedy Jr. We’ve been letting big Pharma poison us and suppress life-saving cures for ages.
+The first guy explained he actually wasn’t a big fan of Donald Trump — but, rather, he was a huge fan of Robert F. Kennedy Jr. We’ve been letting big Pharma poison us and suppress life-saving cures for ages.
 RFK is going to take them on.
 One of the other guys piped up with an example: The FDA banned peptides! he said.
 Nod.
 Nod.
 Those peptides could help people recover two, three times faster.
 More nodding.
 RFK Jr is the only one talking about how chronic illnesses have been rising and how our food is killing us.
 Europe, they all agreed, is so much healthier: Because their food is clean, they don’t have microplastics, and because there’s no fluoride in the water.
 The pasta over there doesn’t even make you fat!

 The unlikely audience for this confidently-incorrect conversation was myself and, believe it or not, two Ukrainian guys.
 We exchanged some incredulous glances but kept our mouth shut.